 Beers criteria for potentially inappropriate medication use in older adults

 The use of a medication is generally considered appropriate if the expected benefits of the medication outweigh the potential risks.
 Because older adults are more sensitive to certain adverse effects of medications, various lists of medications have been created to guide clinicians to avoid certain medications where risks generally outweigh benefits in older adults.
 The best known of these lists is the Beers criteria.
 The Beers criteria, originally developed by geriatrician Mark Beers, have been updated and revised several times since their original introduction in 1991.
-In 2011, the American Geriatrics Society undertook a review and revision of the Beers criteria.
-The updated and revised Beers criteria were released by AGS on March 1, 2012 and they are now available on the AGS Web site.
+In November 2015, the American Geriatrics Society published the latest update to the Beers criteria, available on the AGS Web site.

 Zhan criteria for potentially inappropriate medication use in the elderly

 The best known criteria for potentially inappropriate medication use in the elderly are the Beers criteria.
 Zhan modified the Beers criteria for a study of potentially inappropriate medication use in community-dwelling elderly and reported the results.